Freenove/Freenove_Ultimate_Starter_Kit_for_ESP8266/docs/source/fnk0073/codes/Python/17_Motor_&_Driver.rst

 ##############################################################################
-Chapter Motor & Driver
+Chapter 17 Motor & Driver
 ##############################################################################

-In this chapter, we will learn about DC motors and DC motor drivers and how to control the speed and direction of a DC motor.

-Project Control Motor with Potentiometer
+Project 17.1 Control Motor with Potentiometer
 ***************************************************

 Control the direction and speed of the motor with a potentiometer.